 Uprisings against Ottoman rule break out in the early years of the 20th Century - in 1908, at the time of the Young Turk revolution, in 1910 against the new regime of the Young Turks, and in 1912.

 The country faces a testing future.
 It is one of the least developed regions of Europe.
-Its economy is semi-feudal and, due to the tribal nature of much of the society, much of its territory is essentially ungovernable.
+Its economy is semi-feudal and, due to the tribal nature of much of the society, large parts of its territory are essentially ungovernable.
 Almost the entire population is illiterate.
 The country has Europe's highest birthrate and infant mortality rate.
 There is no banking system and little infrastructure or health care.
 Political instability is rife.